Australian Couple Shocked To Receive A Package In The Mail Containing 45 Pounds Of Meth

 Police later determined that the intended address was in a nearby town, Bundoora.
 When they raided the address, they allegedly found another 20 kilograms of meth.
 Police then arrested Zhiling Ma and charged him with importing a marketable quantity of a border controlled drug.

 As Yahoo News Australia reports, Ma doesn’t speak English very well and, at his court appearance, largely failed to understand what was happening.
-When told he would have to return for a “commital mention,” he asked the court what that meant — it’s a hearing to determine if a suspect will remain jailed.
+When told he would have to return for a “committal mention,” he asked the court what that meant — it’s a hearing to determine if a suspect will remain jailed.
 For further court appearances, Ma will have an interpreter present.

 20 kg of meth accidentally shipped to elderly Australian couple https://t.co/ggCf1vqGOU pic.twitter.com/FSc5vXS2Wy